MikeyBower93/giftify/README.md

 This gave me the idea to create giftify, a website where you can store all the gifts you want.
 Then create a list that is shared with other people, who can then collaborate in realtime to purchase gifts, when the original owner of the list cannot see until the deadline (birthday, christmas day etc).

+## Stack
+This is using Elixir/Phoenix/LiveView/Postgres and is hosted in Gigalixir.

 ## Setup